Epigenetics 101: Complete Guide to Understanding Epigenetics

 The importance of epigenetics on diseases like cancer, diabetes, obesity, and aging has become increasingly evident in recent years.
 Changes in DNA methylation, post-transcriptional histone modifications, and non-coding RNAs have been linked to numerous conditions.

 Hypermethylation of promoter CpG islands in DNA repair genes and tumor suppressor genes results in a reduction in their gene expression.
-This hypermethylation has been found in a large fraction of cancers including bladder, stomach, thyroid, colorectal, brain, lunch, prostate and breast cancer.
+This hypermethylation has been found in a large fraction of cancers including bladder, stomach, thyroid, colorectal, brain, lung, prostate and breast cancer.

 Histones are linked to tumorigenesis through dysregulation of PTMs modifications and their modifiers.
 In cancers, these alterations can result in the inappropriate activation of oncogenes or, conversely, the inappropriate inactivation of tumor suppressors.